Welcome to the Teaching English to Speakers of Other Languages Program

 Students residing outside of California, including students living abroad, may attend the Special Sessions version of the degree offered by the College of Extended Learning: Master's of Arts in Education With a Concentration in Teaching English to Speakers of Other Languages (TESOL).

 Elective courses in Education, English, or other subjects expand awareness of the structure of the English language and second language learning theory.
 Courses in TESOL teaching methods and supervised fieldwork opportunities strengthen the knowledge of classroom techniques.

 The program features outstanding faculty with teaching and research interests in oral language and literacy development, cooperative language learning methods, computer-based instruction, modern literature studies, and English for scientific and technological purposes.
 Classes that encourage teachers to share their expertise build a collaborative basis for group learning.
 A unified focus on language for communicative purposes draws together contemporary theories of social, personal, and intellectual development toward an understanding of the language learner as a whole person.

 The M. A. in Education, TESOL Option can be a one-, two-, or three-year program.
 Many classes are scheduled in the late afternoon and evening for the convenience of practicing teachers.
 Summer courses are available.
-Employed educators may include fieldwork experience at their school site.
+Credentialed teachers may be given service credit for their previous student-teacher or intern supervision experience.
 For pre-service teachers, fieldwork placement is available for supervised study at several model elementary and secondary schools, as well as teaching opportunities at the International Extension Program (IEP) on campus.